 In other words, actively seek out resistors and focus-group the hell out of them.
 In my experience, doing so early helps crystalize the Vision and helps identify the First Steps.
 It also preps them for change.

-Inventorying your customer base (your employees and stakeholders) will also enable segmentation which will enable better prioritization of efforts…
+Inventorying your customer base (your employees, bosses, or other stakeholders) will also enable segmentation which will enable better prioritization of efforts…

 Bucketize Stakeholders and Prioritize